cordata/training/source/sections/self-study-and-quiz/physical-security.md

 - [ ] `Yes`
 - [x] `No`

 > This is only permitted if the external drive is also encrypted.
-We recommend backing everything up to the company Box account.
+We recommend backing everything up to the company Drive account.

 ---